 A: We hate to disappoint you, but “golf” is indeed a legitimate verb.
 It’s listed as such in standard dictionaries, including The American Heritage Dictionary of the English Language (5th ed.) and Merriam-Webster’s Collegiate Dictionary (11th ed.).

-In fact, “golf” has been used as a verb for more than 125 years.
-The Oxford English Dictionary’s first citation is from an 1883 issue of the Standard, a now defunct London newspaper, referring to “a General Officer who golfed.”
+In fact, “golf” has been used as a verb for more than 200 years.
+The Oxford English Dictionary’s first citation is from the autobiography of a golfing parson, the Rev. Alexander Carlyle, a leading figure in the Church of Scotland in the 18th century.

 As for the noun “golf,” it’s very old, as you probably know.
 The oldest existing written reference to the game is from a 15th-century manuscript in which golf and football were banned in Scotland.

 Here’s the OED’s first citation, from a passage in the Scottish Acts of Parliament enacted in 1457, during the reign of James II of Scotland: “And at the fut bal ande the golf be vtterly cryt downe and nocht vsyt.”
 (Translation: “And that the football and the golf be utterly cried down and not used.”)